One of the most enduring types of split routines is the so-called "Push Pull Legs" splits - and for many good reasons.

-Your body is essentially split into three parts, in terms of "movement":
+The efficiency from a push pull legs training split is that your body is essentially split into three parts, in terms of "movement":

 - a) upper body movements that move resistance away from the center of your body